History – an extract from the book ‘Mountain Rescue’

 In September 2009 at a landmark Trustee meeting we decided to sever our links with St John Ambulance.
 The team had been a St John Division since 1976 with increasing administration and costs this membership seemed less and less beneficial.
 With great reluctance, the decision to break away was taken.
 The team now looks to the medical sub-committee of Mountain Rescue England & Wales for its direction in first aid training.

 Buxton MRT can claim to be one of the best equipped and trained teams in the country and it will continue to strive maintain its readiness to react to any situation to which it is called.
 However, all this can only be achieved at a price which grows year on year.
-The average annual financial support the team now requires exceeds £30,000.
+The average annual financial support the team now requires is about £45,000.
 Your help is absolutely vital to its continuing survival.

 Want to buy the book?
 Email us.